myrahmoun/handbook/kempner_computing_handbook/s1_high_performance_computing/storage_and_data_transfer/shared_data_repository.md

 # Shared Data/Model Repository

-We host several popular ML datasets and models on the Kempner HPC cluster.
+We host several popular ML datasets and models on the Kempner AI cluster.
 This approach reduces the need for multiple transfers of the same data/model by researchers and provides a central, read-only repository for all Kempner Institute users to access for their ML workflows.
 Only the admin team has write access, but users can submit requests for popular data/models.
 After a careful review, we may place a copy in the shared data/model repository.
 The current path on the cluster is:

 ```bash
 DATA_PATH=/n/holylfs06/LABS/kempner_shared/Lab/data